johnzilla826/Gibbon/readme.md

-## Puffin: Self-hosted Double-Entry Accounting Software
+## Gibbon: Self-hosted Double-Entry Accounting Software
-Utilizing true accounting standards and concepts according to GAAP, Puffin is a great option for anyone wanting a true double-entry accounting software.
-Unbiased, Puffin is great for personal or business use!
+Utilizing true accounting standards and concepts according to GAAP, Gibbon is a great option for anyone wanting a true double-entry accounting software.
+Unbiased, Gibbon is great for personal or business use!

 ### Features
 - Double entry accounting: All transactions must have equalling debits and credits.
 - Rich reporting system: Financial statements and exporting has never looked so good.
 - Data protection and trust: All data is stored in an accessible manor.
-Data can be exported for use outside of Puffin, with tools making switching to other softwares easy.
+Data can be exported for use outside of Gibbon, with tools making switching to other softwares easy.